eriklarsen4/CVSL/Tutorials/wins-by-war-tutorial.md

 Erik Larsen
 June 6th, 2022

-This is a tutorial script for scraping and plotting some baseball data.
+This is a tutorial script for scraping and plotting some baseball data I've already investigated before.
+Not quite as nuanced as some other plots I developed for my doctoral work, but no less quality.

 ## Import Packages